 Finally, you got one.
 A real die-hard fan of your music.
 Don’t lose that fan.
 That fan is an important resource to keep happy.
 After all, they may listen to your music periodically, they may actually shell out cash to buy your music and, perhaps most importantly, they may be a big-mouthed person with a lot of friends that will be subjected to your music and possibly converted to fans themselves.

 Table of Contents

 Now, that insane fan who thinks you’re the greatest thing since the backbeat is not all that tough to keep.
 The fence-sitter, (not quite a fan, kinda likes it, yeah that sounds OK person who can become a fan or a stranger) – that person may be a challenge.

-There's some tools to keeping fans and converting casual listeners into rabid fans who would pay for your used sweatsocks.
+There are some tools to keeping fans and converting casual listeners into rabid fans who would pay for your old, used sweat socks.
 This piece is about one of those tools.

 The Mailing List

 The most basic of communication tools.
 Perhaps the most important.
 If you play live, you probably have that yellow pad on the side of the stage area, and every few songs, your bassist mumbles something about ‘hey, man, you wanna see our next show, like, put your name on the list’.
 Being a bassist, he has totally forgotten to tell people to put their addresses, and you now have a list of names that is pretty useless.

 That’s kind of like knowing the IP address of someone who heard your song.
 Interesting trivia and nothing more.